git0918/gc_proj4/README.md

 # Project 4: Team Git Hackathon

+learn github.
 Pick a Kaggle competition from the following list.
 You have the choice of completing a regression problem, a classification problem, or an NLP problem involving either classification or sentiment analysis.

 ## Options
 ### Regression